 Another prime-source Mario Bava debut on Blu-ray is here, which is always cause to celebrate.
 Bava’s near-magical color cinematography launched the Italo sword & sandal Peplum craze with his work on 1957’s Hercules, and he contributed direction to its sequel Hercules Unchained as well as at least two other epics signed by others.
 1961’s Hercules in the Haunted World is the first such movie to bear his directorial credit.
 It’s his second credited directing gig, despite having directed most of Caltiki, the Immortal Monster and an undetermined fraction of The Day the Sky Exploded (1958).

-The multi-authored original story sidesteps the standard Peplum format, which more often than not sees a generic muscular hero defeating various foes and a monster or two before ridding a city-state of a swinish usurper.
+The multi-authored original story sidesteps the standard Peplum format, which more often than not sees a generic muscular hero defeating various foes and a monster or two before ridding a city-state of a swinish tyrant.
 Bava’s Hercules is duped by an usurper, who in this case moonlights as a satanic necromancer.
-But Hercules’ journey to the underworld is no fool’s mission.
-After bringing back the cure for his beloved, he must sort out several mythological/personal complications.
+But his journey to the underworld is no fool’s mission.
+After bringing back the cure for his beloved, Herc must sort out several mythological/personal complications.

 Popularity wise, English bodybuilder and Mr. Universe winner Reg Park holds a high roost among Steve Reeves substitutes.
 Although Park cuts a righteous musclebound body profile, I find him a sincere lightweight compared to the God-like Reeves, whose stunning presence as Hercules is unmatched.
 From this period, second runner-up would be the great Gordon Mitchell, who projects the vibe of a weatherbeaten Greek hero who has endured mythological adventures.
 By comparison, the subdued Reg Park seems a personality-challenged nice guy.
 His amiable smile reminds me of Chris Elliott in Groundhog Day.
 I haven’t seen Park in his first Hercules movie for the same producer, Cottafavi’s Hercules Conquers Atlantis.
 Critic Raymond Durgnat liked that one and maybe Park is more inspiring in it.

 But the real star here is Mario Bava.
 When surrounded and supported by il Maestro’s sensational visuals, it almost doesn’t matter who plays Hercules.
-And this eccentric Hercules movie is marvelous fun.
+And this eccentric muscle movie is marvelous fun.

 This Hercules picture does cut corners, as the story relies more on horror movie atmosphere than standard action.
 There are no big battles, no giant sets and hardly any swordplay.
 Some thieves are roughed up and a few guards get bashed about.
 Reg Park’s laid-back Hercules is also something of a one-trick pony, repeatedly falling back on a single gimmick: he picks up heavy objects and throws them.
 Twice he puts a rock in a sling, to do things like knock down a branch of a magic tree that refuses to be climbed.
 Hercules defeats the majority of his foes with this ‘Toss-Rock-Kido’ martial art, which is just as effective against those creepy ghoul-things.
 The U.S. poster art depicts Herc Baby grappling with the film’s graphic title logo block.
 Maybe he’s going to toss it at the producer.

 It’s Bava’s show all the way.
 His stock in trade is eye-catching, expressive visuals in which we only think we’re seeing expensive scenery.
-Foreground miniatures and bric-a brac either transform settings we’d otherwise recognize from other movies (that underground stone quarry-grotto), or create amazing illusions of large, elaborate sets (the oracle’s temple with its reflecting pool).
+Foreground miniatures and bric-a brac either transform settings we’d otherwise recognize from other movies (that underground stone quarry-grotto), or create the illusion of large, elaborate sets (the oracle’s temple with its reflecting pool).
 The only not-so-hot set pieces are the kinds of things that show up in standard Peplum adventures, like the uninspiring coverage of the torture tables where the rubbery rock monster Procrustes threatens to kill Telemaco and Teseo.
 Does Hercules find some clever way of defeating the stone stalagmite-man?
-No, he just falls back on his Toss-Rock-Kido reflexes.
+No, he just falls back on his black belt skill in Toss-Rock-Kido.

 One last stab at the effects: in this picture Bava does everything In The Camera — slow motion miniature water effects, landscapes faked with double exposures and difficult-to-detect foreground miniatures.
 In this ultra-sharp scan we can make better guesses than usual.
 Somebody told Tim Lucas that Bava had only four large rounded pillars at his disposal, but I see several shots where more are visible, and integrated with character action.
 A complex composite shot would be more trouble than physically faking an extra pillar one way or another.
 Maybe Bava found a way of substituting cut-out pillars here and there.
 It’s not at all unusual for witness reportage to contradict what we can see for ourselves.
 On his interview on this disc, George Ardisson tells us that Reg Park was a superman, and that the rocks he tosses around in the movie are real.

 The bottom line is that Hercules in the Haunted World delivers a spectacle far more striking and imaginative than most sword & sandal epics.
 This show kept little kids (me, for one) pretty much on the edge of our seats.
 As an adult I still admire Bava’s fairytale atmosphere and his skill at lighting those gorgeous women.
-No wonder people wanted to work with him, and that directors like Fellini were inspired to emulate his work.
+No wonder people wanted to work with him.
+Directors like Fellini were inspired to emulate his work.

 The Kino Classics Blu-ray of Hercules in the Haunted World is a two-disc set that gets … complicated.
 Unless you’re allergic to foreign languages (shame on you) the disc to pop in your player first is titled Hercules at the Center of the Earth.
 That’s the U.K. title, for a version that can be accessed in the extras menu choice.
 But you want to simply hit PLAY, which will give you Vampire gegen Herakles.
 This German print is the best and most complete version, and reportedly the same as original Italian Ercole al centro della Terra.
 The language track is the original Italian, a beautiful dub with clean dialogue and a nice score by Armando Trovajoli.